 Once in a while we (investors) need to be reminded of the concrete rules that have been proven successful by famous investors to make money in the market.

 The following are the 10 concrete rules for value investing.

-Low Price-to-Earnings (P/E) Multiples: Search out stocks trading at less than 10 times price-to-earnings multiples, which reduces the risk of overpaying for a security.
+Low Price-to-Earnings (P/E) Multiples: Search out stocks trading at less than their historical average price-to-earnings multiples, which reduces the risk of overpaying for a security.

-Low Price-to-Cash-Flow Multiples: Look for companies trading at less than five times a price-to-cash-flow multiple.
+Low Price-to-Cash-Flow Multiples: Look for companies trading at less than 6-8 times a price-to-cash-flow multiple.
 This also reduces the risk of overpaying and uncovers many dirt-cheap equities.

 Discount to Book/Net Asset Value: Buy stocks trading at a discount to book/net asset value.
 In many cases, this not only uncovers significantly undervalued stocks but also prime takeover candidates.

 Hidden Assets: Some examples of hidden assets that can be uncovered after a thorough analysis are tax-loss carry forwards, over-funded pension funds, real estate, potential spin-offs, IPOs and favorable litigation.

 Management: Two types of management could be key in the search for a turnaround candidate: a) solid, proactive management and b) poor management, which leaves the company ripe for a proactive acquisition or merger.